alexbunardzic/cassis/README.md

 ### When the Use Case Runs

-Here finally is what might happen when the proverbial rubber meets the road.
+Here finally is what might happen when the proverbial rubber meets the road:

 ```
   def run(*args)